Frequently Asked Questions

 Email: City Neighbors Hamilton will not be responsible for delays, interruptions, or malfunctions of the receipt or transmission of email, or for the quality of the scanned image.
 An automated delivery message will follow all emails received to that email address.
 The automated reply does not confirm accuracy, completeness, or legibility of the application, nor does it confirm an attachment was received.

 Mail: City Neighbors Hamilton will not be responsible for lost, delayed, damaged, or misdirected mail.
 Please call to verify receipt of applications one week after mailing the Enrollment Application.
-All Enrollment Applications must be received by 3 PM on February 10, 2017.
-THIS IS NOT A POSTMARK DEADLINE.
+All Enrollment Applications must be received by the deadline specified (see Important Enrollment Dates and Deadlines here).
+THE DEADLINE TO RECEIVE APPLICATIONS IS NOT A POSTMARK DEADLINE.
 Mailing of Enrollment Applications less than one week prior to the deadline is not recommended.

-Late Arriving Applications: Enrollment Applications received after 3:00 PM on February 10, 2017 will be placed at the bottom of the waiting list in the order they are received and will not be included in the lottery draw, should one be necessary
+Late Arriving Applications: Enrollment Applications received after the deadline (see Important Enrollment Dates and Deadlines here) will be placed at the bottom of the waiting list in the order they are received and will not be included in the lottery draw, should one be necessary.

-City Neighbors Hamilton employs a Sibling Preference Policy, meaning if one sibling is selected and accepts the seat, the sibling of that student will rise to the top of the waiting list, behind siblings of current students that might be on the waiting list.
-See complete Sibling Preference/Enrollment Priority Policy here.
+City Neighbors Hamilton employs a Sibling Preference Policy, meaning if one sibling is selected and accepts the seat, the sibling of that student will rise to the top of the waiting list, behind children of staff members and siblings of current students that might be on the waiting list.
+See complete Sibling Preference Policy here.

 Yes.
 City Neighbors Hamilton accepts applications from all Baltimore City residents.
 If your child is selected in the lottery and you accept the offer, you will be asked to provide two proofs of residency verifying that you live in Baltimore City.
 See acceptable proofs of residency here.